natebrunelle/cs1110f18/markdown/pa21-salary.md

 You should see

 ````
-Teresa Sullivan is a President University of Virginia and makes 754830.0 (rank 1)
+James E. Ryan is a President University of Virginia and makes 750000.0 (rank 1)
-Sullivan, Teresa is a President University of Virginia and makes 754830.0 (rank 1)
+Ryan, James E is a President University of Virginia and makes 750000.0 (rank 1)
-161048349 is a Multimedia Creative Technician and makes 33000.0 (rank 0)
+181067633 is a Hsekeep &/or Apparel Worker I and makes 23120.0 (rank 0)
-Ali Reza Forghani Esfahani is a Lab Specialist 3-LAB49 and makes 62745.0 (rank 4015)
+Hao Ran Laurenc Lin is a Research Associate and makes 56600.0 (rank 5253)
-pamela-neff is a Laboratory & Research Spec II and makes 58496.0 (rank 4365)
+181016364 is a WS Head Coach, Women's Basketb and makes 46000.0 (rank 0)
 Thomas Jefferson is a None and makes 0 (rank 0)
 ````